anb94/Canary/README.md

 ### System Requirements

 In order to use Canary you must have singularity installed on your system.
-To installm please follow the installation guide at https://docs.sylabs.io/guides/latest/user-guide/quick_start.html#quick-installation-steps.
+To install, please follow the installation guide at https://docs.sylabs.io/guides/latest/user-guide/quick_start.html#quick-installation-steps.

 ## Phenotype File Preparation